 (i) If the answer is “No”, please specify which of the offences covered by the Convention and the Protocols to which your State is a party are not predicate offences under your domestic law to the offence of money-laundering.

 (ii) Please provide information on the scope of predicate offences set out in your domestic law, including any list of specific predicate offences that may be set out by your domestic law; indicate, for example, the relevant Acts and Article numbers (art.
 6, para.
-2 (b):
+2 (b): [agreed]

 Does your country’s legal framework include predicate offences committed outside your jurisdiction? (art.
 6, para.
 2c)